hyejikng/kakao-clone-2024/README.md

 # Kakao Clone 2024 Update

-HTML & CSS got so much fun!!
+HTML & CSS are so much fun!!